Steve Bannon 'Embraced' Being Likened To Satan, Documentary Filmmaker Errol Morris Says

 “If you’re trying to tell me that this is evil or this is bad or this is pernicious or this is destructive, you should be scared…you’ll learn nothing because you don’t want to learn anything…even if I did nothing, I tried.”

-Above all, the enthusiasm with which Bannon has embraced being likened to Satan, seems to have left a strong impression on the filmmaker, who told reporters the following.
+Above all, the enthusiasm with which Bannon has embraced being likened to Satan seems to have left a strong impression on the filmmaker, who told reporters the following.

 “How many characters have embraced the idea that they might be Satan?
 I can’t think of any, except for one: Steve Bannon.
 He loved the idea.”